Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.76 team ERA that ranks second across all league pitching staffs.
+- The Mariners' 3.78 team ERA ranks third among all league pitching staffs.

-- Mariners pitchers combine to allow the 10th-fewest home runs in baseball (184 total, 1.2 per game).
+- Mariners pitchers combine to give up 184 home runs (1.1 per game), the ninth-fewest in baseball.

-- The right-hander last appeared on Tuesday against the Houston Astros, when he went six innings, allowing five earned runs while giving up eight hits.
+- His last appearance was on Wednesday against the Houston Astros, when the righty went six scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.